MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.DataLakeStore/Import-AzureRmDataLakeStoreItem.md

 ```

 ### -ConcurrentFileCount
-Indicates the maximum number of files to upload in parallel for a folder upload.
-Default will be computed as a best effort based on folder and file size
+Specify the maximum number of files to upload in parallel for a folder upload.
+The default value is five (5).

 ```yaml
 Type: System.Int32